-Our Editorial Skills Program helps you develop the skills and knowledge you need to edit text for English language media.
-Get a practical introduction to the essential skills required in the key areas of editing, and study all stages of the process: structural and stylistic editing, copyediting, proofreading and production editing.
+Our Editorial Skills Program helps you build the foundation you need to edit text for English language media.
+Get a practical introduction to the essential skills required in the key areas of editing, and study all stages of the process: structural and stylistic editing, copyediting, proofreading, and production editing.
 A 45-hour editorial work placement gives you the opportunity to enhance your skills in a workplace setting.

 Career options typically involve a wide range of industries, including both traditional publishing (newspapers, magazines, books, corporate newsletters, online publications) and less traditional fields.

 Once you have completed all the requirements of this program, you can request to receive a certificate using the department contact information on this web page.

 This is the recommended completion order: